 Local delicacies to try while in Lagos include; Eba and Egusi soup, Amala and Ewedu soup, Jollof rice, Ofada rice, Suya and Fried plantain (popularly called dodo).
 If you are looking for cheap food or would like to try local delicacies, it is advised that you try the local restaurants or bukas.

-The average cost of food in Lagos ranges from N250 to N10,000 per meal, depending on where you decide to eat.
+The average cost of food ranges from N250 to N10,000 per meal, depending on where you decide to eat.

-Food lovers visiting Lagos have a lot of restaurants to pick from irrespective of the type of cuisine.
+Food lovers visiting the city have a lot of restaurants to pick from irrespective of the type of cuisine.
 Below are a few options in the Lagos Mainland and Lagos Island.

 The Jazz Hole